How Pele's visit reshaped Nigerian football

 "I had no option but to volunteer to mark Pele.

 "He was very skilful and smart, a perfect gentleman.
-My first tackle on him was a robust one, and he didn't like it.''
+My first tackle on him was a robust one and he didn't like it.''

 Izilein's robust tactics seemed to pay dividends.
 At the start of the second half, a goal for Mid-Western State was greeted by ecstatic celebrations in the stands - and an unusual red card.